trustoverip/tswg-cesr-specification/spec/spec.md

 Generic binary-to-text, [[12]], or simply textual encodings such as Base64 [[spec: RFC4648]], do not provide any information about the type or size of the underlying Cryptographic Primitive.
 Base64 only provides "value" information.
 More recently, [[10]] was developed as a fit-for-purpose textual encoding of Cryptographic Primitives for shared distributed ledger applications that, in addition to value, may include information about the type and, in some cases, the size of the underlying Cryptographic Primitive [[11]].
 Each application, however, may use a non-interoperable type and optionally size encoding because a binary encoding may include as a subset some codes that are in the text-printable compatible subset of [[2]] such as ISO Latin-1, [[14]] or UTF-8, [[13]].
 Interestingly, for a given Cryptographic Primitive, a text-printable type code from a binary code table could be found serendipitously from a set of binary encodings.
 This is the case for the Multicodec encodings, which are binary but include a subset of "serendipitous" ASCII codes. [[8]][[7]][[ref: IPFS]].
 Indeed, some [[10]] applications take advantage of the binary MultiCodec tables but only use serendipitous text-compatible type codes.
 Serendipitous text encodings in binary code tables do not generally work for any size or type.
 So, the serendipitous approach is not universally applicable and is no substitute for a true textual encoding protocol for Cryptographic Primitives.

-A textual encoding that includes type, size, and value is self-framing.
-A self-framing text Primitive may be parsed without needing any additional delimiting characters.
-Thus, a stream of concatenated Primitives may be individually parsed individually without the need to encapsulate the Primitives inside textual delimiters or envelopes and a textual self-framing encoding provides the core capability for a streaming text protocol like [[15]] or [[16]].
+A textual or binary encoding that includes type, size, and value is Self-Framing.
+A self-framing Primitive may be extracted from a stream of characters or bytes without needing any additional delimiting characters.
+Thus, a stream of concatenated Primitives may be parsed without the need to encapsulate each Primitive inside a set of delimiters or an envelope.
+A textual Self-Framing encoding provides the core capability for a streaming text protocol like [[15]] or [[16]].
 Although a first-class textual encoding of Cryptographic Primitives is the primary motivation for the CESR protocol, CESR is sufficiently flexible and extensible to support other useful data types, such as integers of various sizes, floating-point numbers, date-times as well as generic text.
 Thus, the CESR protocol is generally useful to encode data structures of all types into text, not merely those that contain Cryptographic Primitives.

 Textual encodings have numerous usability advantages over binary encodings.
 The one advantage, however, of a binary encoding over text is compactness.
 An encoding protocol with the property called text-binary concatenation composability or, more succinctly, Composability enables both text's usability and binary's compactness.
 Composability may be the most uniquely innovative and useful feature of the CESR encoding protocol.

 No standard text-based encoding protocol provides universal type, size, and value encoding for Cryptographic Primitives as compact atomic values.
 Providing this capability is one of the primary motivations for the CESR encoding protocol.
 But text-based atomic cryptographic primitives alone are insufficient for cryptography-heavy protocols.
 Grouping those primitives into cryptographically verifiable data structures, including messages with attachments, is also essential.
 Consequently, CESR provides encodings for groups or collections of primitives such as lists, field maps, fixed field data structures, messages, attachments to messages, and arbitrary collections of groups.

-Like primitives, CESR group encodings are self-framing.
+Like primitives, CESR group encodings are Self-Framing.
 This enables efficient stream processing of CESR streams.
 A CESR parser can efficiently extract whole groups from the stream without parsing into the group.
 The extracted groups can then be diverted to other processor resources to be processed in parallel.
 This enables pipelining of CESR streams and messages within a stream.

 The support for efficient stream processing is reflected in how a cryptographic commitment to some data is associated with that data.
 For example, a serialized data structure that constitutes a message may be signed digitally.
 The signature constitutes a non-repudiable commitment by the holder of the private key to the message.
 Cryptographically, the signature (commitment) can not be part of the data it signs (commits to).
 Therefore, the signature must be attached to the message in some way.
 This constraint also applies to other commitments like cryptographic digests (hashes).
 The signature may be used as a strong authentication factor for the message.
 A stream processor may want to drop any messages whose signatures do not verify.
 One common way of associating commitments to a message is to create a new message that acts as a wrapper or envelope on the original message.
 The wrapper message includes both the original message and the commitment.
 However, enveloping or wrapping may defeat efficient stream processing, especially when that envelope is block delimited.
 The parser now has to parse into the wrapper to find the signature to verify it against the message.
 The wrapper is discarded.
-A more stream-processing-friendly approach is to attach commitments to messages as self-framing stream parts without creating disposable wrappers.
-Consequently, CESR provides self-framing group encodings for attachments instead of wrappers.
+A more stream-processing-friendly approach is to attach commitments to messages as Self-Framing stream parts without creating disposable wrappers.
+Consequently, CESR provides Self-Framing group encodings for attachments instead of wrappers.
 Properly, in CESR parlance, a full Message consists of a Message Body plus Attachments.

 ## Status of This Memo